yuvalariel9-hash/10bisAuto/TEAMS-SETUP.md

 - `Chat.Create` - To create chats
 - `Chat.ReadWrite.All` - To send messages
 - `User.Read.All` - To read user information
+- `Mail.Send` - To send email notifications as fallback

 ### Logs